The Footstool 2,764 m

 We guide the Main Divide Route, NZ Alpine Grade 2+.
 This traverses the Taewaewae and Eugenie Glaciers before ascending the Main Divide ridge to the summit.

-Season - October to January
+Climbing Season - October to January

 The Main Divide route is affected by crevassing and bergschrunds in the Eugenie Glacier.
 The route normally becomes cut-off during January - but conditions every season will vary.